-Model ROUGE-1 ROUGE-2 ROUGE-L GPT-2 med GPT-2 SVD-72 GPT-2 TTM-72 $20.5 \\ 18.1 \\ 20.1$ $4.6 \\ 2.3 \\ 4.1$ $10.2 \\ 11.3 \\ 9.9$ acceptability, sentiment analysis, paraphrasing and natural language inference.
+We take a pre-trained GPT TTM-72 model from the previous section (without fine-tuning) and validate it on a General Language Understanding Evaluation (GLUE) benchmark.
+It is a collection of nine natural language tasks, including language acceptability, sentiment analysis, paraphrasing and natural language inference.
 The evaluating script is based on the original Transformer repository [Wolf et al., 2020].
 We add a top head compatible with the given task and run one training epoch.
 We choose just one epoch to avoid a situation where several models, all "large" concerning the number of tokens in the dataset but of different sizes relative to each other, converge to approximately the same loss during the entire training cycle [Kaplan et al., 2020].
 We repeated these experiments 5 times with different random seeds, Table 5.3 shows the averaged obtained results with a standard deviation of no more than 0.0008.
 The classical models and models with TTM layers show approximately equal results, periodically overtaking each other.
-GPT-2 TTM-72 has a performance decrease in Acceptability and several Question-Answering data (QNLI, MNLI).
+GPT-2 TTM-72 has a performance decrease in Acceptability and several Question-Answering datasets (QNLI, MNLI).
 The result of SVD-50 is close to TTM-72.